People across Britain want Scotland to stay in the United Kingdom

 The poll suggests that there is no sharp clash between English and British identities – indeed quite the opposite.

-A sense of belonging to Britain and local pride goes together for most people – or tends to be weaker across the board – in England especially, while Scottish and Welsh identities are held strong
+A sense of belonging to Britain and local pride goes together for most people – or tends to be weaker across the board – in England especially, while Scottish and Welsh identities are held strongly by those who feel British as well as by those who don’t.

 Want to see the rest of this article?